ldapjs/node-ldapjs/docs/server.md

 ## Change

-The Change object will have the following properties:
+The `Change` object will have the following properties:

 ### operation

-A string, and will be one of: 'add', 'delete', 'replace'.
+A string, and will be one of: 'add', 'delete', or 'replace'.

 ### modification